 The sun sets over the ocean!
 This is not something many Australians have seen unless they have already visited the west coast of Australia or an island.

-Cable Beach is a bucket list destination for most Australian’s and generally the sunsets fail to disapoint.
+Cable Beach is a bucket list destination for most Australian’s and generally, the sunsets fail to disappoint.
 You can watch from the Sunset Bar & Grill, walking along the beach or even drive along the sand and set up your 4wd in the perfect location.